Appointment of Mentors

 The annual fee is payable in two instalments: 50% when the student is assigned, and 50% at the close of the year or when the student graduates, whichever is the sooner.

-The University makes its payments electronically, and reserves the right to determine its method of payment in each case.
+The Western Orthodox Academy makes its payments electronically, and reserves the right to determine its method of payment in each case.
 Payments will generally be made in pounds sterling, euros or US dollars.
 All currency exchange fees and related duties are the responsibility of the Mentor.

-The University’s rate of pay is reviewed regularly to ensure that it remains competitive.
+The Western Orthodox Academy’s rate of pay is reviewed regularly to ensure that it remains competitive.
 However, when work arises in the developing world, it is commonly expected that Mentors will be willing to accept a reduced rate of pay to take account of the prevailing economic conditions in the country of the student concerned.
-Mentors nevertheless remain free to refuse such work, without prejudice to being offered further work by the University.
+Mentors nevertheless remain free to refuse such work, without prejudice to being offered further work by the Western Orthodox Academy.

 Profile of the student

-A student at the University is not the typical school-leaver, but more likely, irrespective of existing academic achievements, to be a professional ‘performer’ with some 10+ years of relevant experience under the belt.
+A student at the Western Orthodox Academy is not the typical school-leaver, but more likely, irrespective of existing academic achievements, to be a professional ‘performer’ with some 10+ years of relevant experience under the belt.
 This type of candidate is very highly motivated, very responsive, alert and very capable of adding a strong element of practical applicability to work submitted.
 There will be some who have come to learning by wholly unorthodox routes; all are welcome and all are encouraged to fulfil their academic potential.
-The University screens applications to ensure that the student’s degree aims are likely to be capable of being fulfilled before a programme place is offered.
+The Western Orthodox Academy screens applications to ensure that the student’s educational aims are likely to be capable of being fulfilled before a programme place is offered.

 It is in the area of more formal requirements that the candidate is more likely to fall short of the required standards, as usually it will have been a few years since they were last engaged in any higher education, and this is the area where you would be expected to be of considerable help, with repair strategies very important.